What you need to know about the Sainsbury’s/Nectar Double Up and why it’s just another reason I’m not a fan of Nectar.

 Getting the Double Up vouchers

-It’s got a lot easier in recent years, but there are still things to watch out for.
+It’s generally got a lot easier in the last couple of years to get the vouchers, but there are still things to watch out for.

 - You can only double up £5, £10 or £25 worth of points into a voucher worth £10, £10 or £50 respectively.

-- There’s a cap of £200 in vouchers per Nectar account.
+- There’s a cap of £100 in vouchers per Nectar account (down from £200 in previous years).

 In the past you’ve only been to swap for vouchers at a Sainsbury’s you’ve shopped at in the last 12 months and earned Nectar points at.
 I don’t know if this is still the case, but it’s worth popping into your local big shop now and buying something before it’s time to use the vouchers.